 It’s therefore no surprise that consumers are still displaying flawed financial logic.
 For example, after cutting back on spending in reaction to the economic woes of the Great Recession, US consumers have begun to incur credit card debt at an alarmingly rapid and consistent rate.
-We managed to increase our credit card debt in 2015 by 2768% when compared with 2010, according to WalletHub’s 2016 Credit Card Debt Study.
+We managed to increase our credit card debt in 2021 by 38 times when compared with 2010, according to WalletHub’s 2021 Credit Card Debt Study.

 The future doesn’t appear too bright either.
-According to OECD PISA financial literacy test which assessed the knowledge and skills of teenagers in dealing with financial issues, the U.S. ranked 8th among 18 countries that participated and U.S. teens scored 8 points below global average (492/500).
+According to OECD PISA financial literacy test which assessed the knowledge and skills of teenagers in dealing with financial issues, the U.S. ranked 6th among 20 countries that participated and U.S. teens scored just 1 point above global average (506/505).

 Consumer Financial Protection Bureau (CFPB)

 Moreover, a recent study undertaken by the Consumer Financial Protection Bureau (CFPB) underlines the immense disparity that exists in the amount of money spent on marketing financial services to Americans compared with that spent on financial education.
 In fact, for every $54 spent on marketing financial services, only $2 are spent on financial education.
 Richard Cordray, Director of the CFPB, highlights the high amount of biased information to which American consumers are exposed when financial services companies are promoting their products.

 In light of all this and the still-tenuous international economic outlook, financial literacy is being increasingly emphasized across the country, not only by federal and state governments, but also by a number of private companies, non-profits, and international groups.
 Financial illiteracy is truly a problem in which we all have a stake and below we will explore some of the most notable efforts designed to confront it.